How to deadhead dahlias – and keep these sensational blooms flowering well into the fall

 (Image credit: Alamy Images)

-Once your dahlias begin to bloom, then Inspect the flowers at least once a week to check if there are any dead or dying flowers.
-You want to remove flowers as they begin to wilt and any that have completely wilted and are beginning to form seed pods.
+Once your dahlias begin to bloom, it's good practice to inspect the flowers at least once a week to check if there are any dead or dying flowers.
+Remove flowers as they begin to wilt and any that have completely wilted and are beginning to form seed pods.

-You'll soon find when learning how to deadhead dahlias that it's easy to identify spent blooms where the petals are wilting and starting to fall off.
-But if you miss that stage, it isn't always as easy to identify which buds you should deadhead and which are on their way to producing blooms.
+You'll soon find when learning how to deadhead dahlias that it's easy to identify spent blooms, where the petals are wilting and starting to fall off.
+However, if you miss this stage, it isn't always as easy to identify which buds you should deadhead and which are on their way to producing blooms.

-'It can be tricky to tell spent buds from new ones sometimes – the key is in the bud shape.
-If it’s pointed – and a bit squishy – it has gone over; if it is round and perky, it is a new bud,' explains Pippa Blenkinsopp, Homes & Gardens Content Editor, and an expert in growing dahlias in her beautiful cutting flower garden.
+'It can be tricky to tell spent buds from new ones sometimes.
+The key is in the bud shape.
+If it’s pointed and a bit squishy it has gone over; if it is round and perky, it is a new bud,' explains Rachel.

 After you’ve identified which flowers are wilting or buds you need to deadhead, then using a pruner, cut the flower stem as its intersection to a leaf.
 This will promote more blooms and avoid the sight of flowerless stems sticking out all over the place.